Woosmap/geofencing-ios-sdk/README.md

 }
 ```

-The position tracking is enable all time by default.
-For disable that, when you don't want anymore position, you can change the value in the settings of the SDK as follow:
+The position tracking is enabled by default.
+To disable location collection, just change the value in the settings of the SDK as follow:
 ```swift
 WoosmapGeofencing.shared.setTrackingEnable(enable: false)
 ```